James Joyce: Second stay in Trieste

-Trieste's Università Popolare.
+Trieste's Università Popolare on Ireland and the arts, as well as on William Shakespeare's play Hamlet.

 In May, Joyce was struck by an attack of rheumatic fever, which left him incapacitated for weeks.
 The illness exacerbated eye problems that plagued him for the rest of his life.
 While Joyce was still recovering from the attack, Lucia was born on 26 July 1907.
 During his convalescence, he was able to finish "The Dead", the last story of Dubliners.

 Although a heavy drinker, Joyce gave up alcohol for a period in 1908.
 He reworked Stephen Hero as the more concise and interior A Portrait of the Artist as a Young Man.
 He completed the third chapter by April and translated John Millington Synge's Riders to the Sea into Italian with the help of Nicolò Vidacovich.
 He even took singing lessons again.
 Joyce had been looking for an English publisher for Dubliners but was unable to find one, so he submitted it to a Dublin publisher, Maunsel and Company, owned by George Roberts.

 Visits to Dublin

-In July 1909, Joyce received a year's advance payment from one of his students and returned to Ireland to introduce Giorgio to both sides of the family (his own in Dublin and Nora's in Galway).
+In July 1909, Joyce received a year's advance payment from one of his students and returned to Ireland to introduce Giorgio to both sides of the family, his own in Dublin and Nora's in Galway.
 He unsuccessfully applied for the position of Chair of Italian at his alma mater, which had become University College Dublin.
-He met with Roberts, who seemed positive about publishing the Dubliners.
+He met with Roberts, who seemed positive about publishing Dubliners.
 He returned to Trieste in September with his sister Eva, who helped Nora run the home.
-Joyce only stayed in Trieste for a month, as he almost immediately came upon the idea of starting a cinema in Dublin, which unlike Trieste had none.
-He quickly got the backing of some Triestine business men and returned to Dublin in October, launching Ireland's first cinema, the Volta Cinematograph.
+Joyce stayed in Trieste for only a month, as he almost immediately came upon the idea of starting a cinema in Dublin, which unlike Trieste had none.
+He quickly got the backing of some Triestine businessmen and returned to Dublin in October, launching Ireland's first cinema, the Volta Cinematograph.
 It was initially well-received, but fell apart after Joyce left.
 He returned to Trieste in January 1910 with another sister, Eileen.

 From 1910 to 1912, Joyce still lacked a reliable income.
 This brought his conflicts with Stanislaus, who was frustrated with lending him money, to their peak.
-In 1912, Joyce once more lectured at the Università Popolare on various topics in English literature and applied for a teaching diploma in English at the University of Padua.
+In 1912, Prezioso arranged for him to lecture on Hamlet for the Minerva Society between November 1912 and February 1913.
+Joyce once more lectured at the Università Popolare on various topics in English literature and applied for a teaching diploma in English at the University of Padua.
 He performed very well on the qualification tests, but was denied because Italy did not recognise his degree from an Irish university.
-In 1912, Joyce and his family returned to Dublin briefly in the summer.
-While there, his three-year-long struggle with Roberts over the publication of Dubliners came to an end as Roberts refused to publish the book due to concerns of libel.
-Roberts had the printed sheets destroyed, though Joyce was able to obtain a copy of the proof sheets.
+In mid-1912, Joyce and his family returned to Dublin briefly.
+While there, his three-year struggle with Roberts over the publication of Dubliners ended as Roberts refused to publish it due to concerns of libel.
+Roberts had the printed sheets destroyed, but Joyce obtained a copy of the proof sheets.
 When Joyce returned to Trieste, he wrote an invective against Roberts, "Gas from a Burner".
 He never went to Dublin again.